siddkhera/TemporaryStopHostingsiddkhera.github.io/_posts/2022-10-03-solving-slitherlink-using-boolean-satisfiability.md

 There are 3 rules for Slitherlink as I've mentioned in the video above

 1. Single Loop
-2. Numbers around a Cell
+2. Numbers in a Cell
 3. Loop never crosses itself

 We enfore Rules 2 and 3 in the CNF we give to the SAT solver and then iterate over all the given solutions to find one that follows Rule 1.